alexxpetrov/next-js-boilerplate/README.md

 A basic Next.js SSR Boilerplate using Tanstack Query v5 for data fetch/state management ( prefetches & hydration ) and Zustand as a client-side state manager.

-For the sake of curiosity I've implemented a sync between two states utilizing Query Client's `getQueryData`/`setQueryData` and Zustand store actions
+For the sake of curiosity I've implemented a sync between two states utilizing Query Client's `getQueryData`/`setQueryData` and Zustand store actions.

 Antfu for Eslint config

 Tailwind for CSS

 React 19 w/ Compiler

 ## Getting Started